nervosys/AutonomousDrivingCookbook/AutonomySimE2EDeepLearning/README.md

 ### Simulator Package

-We have created a standalone build of the AirSim simulation environment for the tutorials in this cookbook.
-[You can download the build package from here](https://airsimtutorialdataset.blob.core.windows.net/e2edl/AD_Cookbook_AirSim.7z).
+We have created a standalone build of the AutonomySim simulation environment for the tutorials in this cookbook.
+[You can download the build package from here](https://AutonomySimtutorialdataset.blob.core.windows.net/e2edl/AD_Cookbook_AutonomySim.7z).
 Consider using [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy), as the file size is large.
 After downloading the package, unzip it and run the PowerShell command

 `
-.\AD_Cookbook_Start_AirSim.ps1 landscape
+.\AD_Cookbook_Start_AutonomySim.ps1 landscape
 `

 to start the simulator in the landscape environment.